dalyIsaac/Whim/docs/docs/plugins/gaps.md

 ![Gaps plugin demo](../../images/gaps-demo.png)

-This behavior can be customized with the <xref:Whim.Gaps.GapsConfig> provided to the <Whim.Gaps.GapsCommands.#ctor(Whim.Gaps.IGapsPlugin)> and the following commands in <xref:Whim.Gaps.GapsCommands>:
+This behavior can be customized with the <xref:Whim.Gaps.GapsConfig> provided to the <Whim.Gaps.GapsCommands.#ctor(Whim.Gaps.IGapsPlugin)>.

+## Commands

 | Identifier                 | Title              | Keybind                                                            |
 | -------------------------- | ------------------ | ------------------------------------------------------------------ |